johnjago/deformat/README.md

 # Deformat
-Remove formatting, whitespace, and line breaks from text.
+A simple online tool to remove formatting, whitespace, and line breaks from text.

 Try it out: https://johnjago.com/deformat/